 Doctors can use the following surgeries to treat stage 1 mesothelioma:

-Factors that affect who can receive a surgery include:
+Factors that affect surgery candidacy:

 Mesothelioma surgeries are usually combined with chemotherapy and/or radiation.